IbrahimF1/Daily-Coding-Problem/README.md

 I will be sending one coding problem every day (even on weekends).
 All you have to do is send a screenshot of your completed code in a thread under the coding problem link.

-**Your goal shouldn't be to get the coding problem correct on first try.** Take 15 to 30 minutes working on the problem on your own.
-It's ok to look up syntax or the specific way something is written in the coding languare.
+**Your goal shouldn't be to get the solution on first try.** Take 15 to 30 minutes working on the problem on your own.
+It's ok to look up syntax or the specific way something is written in the coding language.
 If you pass the 30 minute mark and still can't solve it, then look up the answer online and understand how they got to the solution.

 ### Running Your Code